Defending Clients Against Securities Violations

-Brokers, investors and other financial professionals must take careful precautions not to run afoul of the various state and federal laws and regulations.
+Brokers, investors and other financial professionals must remain cautious when handling and navigating securities.
 The Securities and Exchange Commission (SEC), Department of Justice (DOJ) and other agencies go to great lengths to investigate individuals and companies suspected of breaking these laws.

-- Defrauded or attempted to defraud any person in connection with any commodity, option or security
+- Defrauded or attempted to defraud any person in connection with any commodity, option or security.

-- Obtained through false pretenses or fraudulent representation any money or property in connection with the purchase or sale of a commodity, an option or security
+- Obtained through false pretenses or fraudulent representation any money or property in connection with the purchase or sale of a commodity, an option or security.

-Clients usually retain Mr. Guthrie prior to an indictment.
-By taking a proactive stance, he is often able to convince the government that the facts at hand do not support an indictment and further investigation.
-His goal is to minimize the disruption of a criminal investigation in his clients’ lives and help them seek the best result achievable under the circumstances.
-Based in Dallas, Mr. Guthrie’s practice is national in scope.
-Call 214-953-1000 or complete the firm’s online contact form to schedule a consultation.
+Clients usually retain Dan C. Guthrie Jr. before an indictment.
+By taking a proactive stance, he can often convince the government that the facts do not support an indictment and further investigation.
+His goal is to minimize the disruption of a criminal investigation and help you seek desirable results based on your circumstances.